vangul01/PDFWebScraper/README.txt

 Thats it!
 In the end you'll have clean, well formatted 3rd party data in a csv that you can then merge with the songs from the downtown catalog.

-For the downtown songs I included the script I used to cleanup/modify the results from DataGrip and included the largest csv I was able to get from the data cause it takes like 1 hour to run the query on datagrip and then another hour to output a csv.
-Hopefully this helps!
+For the downtown songs I included the script I used to cleanup/modify the results from the DataGrip IDE and included the largest csv I was able to get from the data pulled.

-Good luck and enjoy your internship! :)